 Dear Alice Miller,

 Thank you for your reply.
 Your words validated my feelings and surely I am going to trust them.
-I know that a lot of smart and talented people are able to intellectually understand your books to some extent, but in the end they are not capable of getting in touch with their repressed feelings.
+I know that a lot of smart and talented people are able to intellectually understand your books to some extent, but in the end, they are not capable of getting in touch with their repressed feelings.
 They actually use their intellect and talents to escape from feeling their true emotions.
 It is very sad.
 Intuitively I have always known this and that is why I have always worked to find my independence.
-I will never give it up for anyone, because eventually, if I am with someone long enough, there will be the possibility of being used as a poisonous container or as a target.
+I will never give it up for anyone, because eventually if I am with someone long enough, there will be the possibility of being used as a poisonous container or scapegoat.
 I need to have a place of my own for safety.

-I am sorry to hear that some of your followers on the Internet have tried to use you as their poisonous container and as a target for their repressed feelings.
+I am sorry to hear that some of your followers on the Internet have tried to use you as their poisonous container or scapegoat and make you a target for their repressed feelings.
 You have done so much for them.
 You don’t deserve this treatment.

 I know I have to be very careful with people on the Internet.
 Two years ago, I returned from a year and a half in Portugal.
 I was very disillusioned and I decided to go out and have some fun.
 I thought I was invincible and that I knew better and nobody could hurt me.
 A young, good-looking man here in Arizona found my myspace page and started to write to me.
 He called me “beautiful” and took an interest in the things I was saying.

 I thought that maybe I would go out with him, have some fun, and share with him what I have learned.
-So I decided to take the risk and sure enough this person was not interested in anything I had to say.
+So I decided to take the risk and sure enough, this person was not interested in anything I had to say.
 He only wanted to use me and live off of me.
 He could not hold a job and I was willing to let him live with me for a while, only if he was doing his emotional work.
-However, he was not able to face his truth or feel his repressed feelings from childhood.
+However, he was not able to face his truth or feel his repressed feelings of the child he once was.